 Excess fat in these areas can make your clothes fit uncomfortably, cause your bra to dig in and make you appear bigger than you actually are.
 When you’re fit and healthy, this additional fat can have a profound effect on your self-esteem and body image.

 ‘I’ve always been body-conscious and active and a consistent size 12, slim for my 5ft 10in frame,’ Jennifer tells the Daily Mail.
-After trying numerous diets, Jennifer decided to take matters in her own hands and like an increasing number of people, choose to investigate liposuction.
+After trying numerous diets, Jennifer decided to take matters into her own hands and like an increasing number of people, choose to investigate liposuction.

 The challenge of getting rid of back fat isn’t just down to the fact that you can’t target a specific area of the body through diet and exercise.
-The difficultly also lies in the fibrous nature of the fat.
+The difficulty also lies in the fibrous nature of the fat.
 Typically, male back fat is more fibrous than women’s and we often see more fibrous tissue in patients who have experienced dramatic weight fluctuation.
 Other anatomic areas which consistently have more fibrous tissue are the male breasts and the fat around the belly button area.

-The fibrous nature of the fat means that it is hard to remove, however advances in cosmetic surgery has meant treating fibrous areas is now more effective.
+The fibrous nature of the fat means that it is hard to remove, however, advances in cosmetic surgery has meant treating fibrous areas is now more effective.
 This includes smaller cannulas used to penetrate the fat and technology which is designed to break down the fat before removal such as in the case of Vaser Liposuction.